 Windows Virtual Desktop (WVD) is Microsoft’s cloud service for virtualization desktops and applications.
 Unlike traditional Remote Desktop Services (RDS), users don’t have to worry about the necessary infrastructure.
-This guide shows you how to deliver desktops from the cloud.
+This guide shows you how to deploy Windows Virtual Desktop.

 WVD is based on a multi-user version of Windows 10, Windows 7 or Windows Server.
 There are native client applications for all major operating systems such as Windows 10, macOS, Android and iOS.
 Additionally, WVD can be accessed from any device with an HTML5-capable web browser.